erpalma/throttled/README.md

 **IMPORTANT:** Please notice that *my* system is stable with these values.
 Your notebook might crash even with slight undervolting!
 You should test your system and slowly incresing undervolt to find the maximum stable value for your CPU.
 You can check [this](https://www.notebookcheck.net/Intel-Extreme-Tuning-Utility-XTU-Undervolting-Guide.272120.0.html) tutorial if you don't know where to start.

 ## Debug
 You can enable the `--debug` option to read back written values and check if the script is working properly.
+At the statup it will also show the CPUs platform info which contains information about multiplier values and features present for this CPU.
+Additionally the script will print the thermal status per core which is handy when it comes to figuring out the reason for CPU throttle.
+Status fields stands for the current throttle reason or condition and log shows if this was a throttle reason since the last interval.
 This is an example output:
 ```
 ./lenovo_fix.py --debug
+[D] cpu platform info: maximum non turbo ratio = 20
+[D] cpu platform info: maximum efficiency ratio = 4
+[D] cpu platform info: minimum operating ratio = 4
+[D] cpu platform info: feature ppin cap = 0
+[D] cpu platform info: feature programmable turbo ratio = 1
+[D] cpu platform info: feature programmable tdp limit = 1
+[D] cpu platform info: number of additional tdp profiles = 2
+[D] cpu platform info: feature programmable temperature target = 1
+[D] cpu platform info: feature low power mode = 1
 [D] TEMPERATURE_TARGET - write 0xf - read 0xf
 [D] Undervolt plane CORE - write 0xf2800000 - read 0xf2800000
 [D] Undervolt plane GPU - write 0xf5200000 - read 0xf5200000